-The results of our RCOI for the year ending December 31, 2023, are as follows:
+The results of our RCOI for the year ending December 31, 2024, are as follows:

-- o 100% of suppliers identified as utilizing Conflict Minerals that are necessary for the production and manufacturing of our parts provided responses to the CMRT. - 157 SOR facilities were identified on suppliers' CMRTs.
-Eight of these SOR facilities were removed from the supply chain during the due diligence process.
-Of these eight SOR facilities, six were found to have temporarily or permanently ceased operations, and two facilities were found to be nonconformant as a result of allowing their audit cycles to lapse. - Of the 149 SOR facilities remaining, we have reason to believe that 34 may have sourced Conflict Minerals from the Covered Countries and have confirmed, per the RMI, that all 34 are in conformance with RMAP.
-Of the 149 facilities, 148 were audited by the RMI and validated against RMAP as conformant facilities.
-On December 19, 2023, the remaining SOR facility filed a declaration of ceased/suspended operations with the RMI became inactive.
-This facility was previously conformant to the RMI's RMAP before ceasing operations.
-We continue to engage with the applicable supplier to confirm its removal from the supply chain.
+- o 100% of suppliers identified as utilizing Conflict Minerals that are necessary for the production and manufacturing of our parts provided responses to the CMRT. - o 167 SOR facilities were identified on suppliers' CMRTs.
+25 of these SOR facilities were removed from the supply chain during the due diligence process.
+Of these 25 SOR facilities, 19 were found to have temporarily or permanently ceased operations and six were found to be nonconformant as a result of allowing their audit cycles to lapse. - Of the 142 SOR facilities remaining, we have reason to believe that 34 may have sourced Conflict Minerals from Covered Countries and have confirmed, per the RMI, that all 34 are in conformance with RMAP.
+All 142 SOR facilities were audited by the RMI and validated against RMAP as conformant.

-Based on the RCOI conducted by the Company described above, we have reason to believe that some of the Conflict Minerals used in the Company's products may have originated in the Covered Countries and may not have only originated from scrap and recycled sources.
+Based on the RCOI conducted by the Company described above, we have reason to believe that some of the

+Conflict Minerals used in the Company's products may have originated in the Covered Countries and may not have only originated from scrap and recycled sources.
 Therefore, we exercised due diligence on the source and chain of custody of Conflict Minerals, in accordance with our ethical minerals program.